 Schedule changes will not be made for student convenience.

 Schedule change forms must be completed before the drop is official.
-They are available from the Counseling Department.
+They are available online.

-Adding/Dropping a Class Schedule Change Request Date: Last Name MI Please put a checkmark in the reason stated below for a schedule change: 1.
+Adding/Dropping a Class Schedule Change Request Date: Last Name First Name Please put a checkmark in the reason stated below for a schedule change: 1.
 Failure in a required course attempted a previous semester 2.
 Approved level changes by teacher and counselor 3.
 Special education placement 4.
 Significant change in college or career planning 5.
 Seniors who need courses for graduation 6.
-Required course not on schedule 7.Failure to have necessary prerequisite for a course 8.
+Required course not on schedule 7.
+Failure to have necessary prerequisite for a course 8.
 Student already has credit in the scheduled class 9.
 Newly registered student-no previous schedule 10.
 Adding a class which does not disturb the rest of the schedule Schedule changes will not be made for student convenience.
 Schedule change request forms must be completed before the drop is official.
-They are available in the online on the WHS Guidance page.

-Class Name Add Drop Teacher Signature

-FOLLOW THE ORDER FOR SIGNATURES
+They are available online on the WHS Guidance page.
+Class Name Teacher Signature Add Drop FOLLOW THE ORDER FOR SIGNATURES 1.
+Student Signature: 2.
+Parent Signature: 3.
+Principal Signature: 4.
+Counselor Signature:

-- 1. Teacher Signature:

-- 2. Student Signature:

-- 3. Parent Signature:

-- 4. Principal Signature:
+Request Approved

-Request Approved Request Denied
+Request Denied